madetech/learn/guides/08-Continuous-Integration/README.md

 ## Automating Deployment
 Using Travis CI and Heroku you can configure your application to be automatically deployed.
-To do this, run the following command:
+To do this, navigate to your repo folder and run the following commands (if on Windows, you might need to use Windows Terminal):

 ```
+travis login --pro
-travis encrypt $(heroku auth:token) --add deploy.api_key
+travis encrypt $(heroku auth:token) --add deploy.api_key --com
 ```

+This will add some stuff to `.travis.yml`, which you will then have to push to the remote (`git push`).

+Now scroll down to step 4 - "Create an account on Heroku and link with the repository" - in [these instructions](https://medium.com/@felipeluizsoares/automatically-deploy-with-travis-ci-and-heroku-ddba1361647f) to link your code base to Heroku.

 ## Resources
  - [Branch by abstraction](https://martinfowler.com/bliki/BranchByAbstraction.html)